hannahdesmond/mastery-curriculum/chapter8/README.md

 # Hashes

-We've just met a very powerful way of storing information in the program world: instances of the `Array` class.
-Arrays are good, but they struggle with a lot of information.
-For example, what does each element in the following array mean?
+We've just met a very powerful object for storing information in the program world: instances of the `Array` class.

+Arrays are great for storing objects, but they get harder to understand the more objects they contain.
+For example: what does each element in the following array _mean_?

 ```ruby
 important_program_information = [0, "Hello", ["Sam", 1.17]]
 ```

-Moreover, accessing elements in arrays is a bit difficult to understand without intimately knowing how the array was designed:
+Moreover, reading elements from arrays using `[]` gets harder to understand as the array grows in complexity:

 ```ruby
 teams_with_substitutes = [[["Jim", "Yasmin", "Audrey"], ["Alex", "Mustafa"]], [["Pyotr", "Canace"], ["Xi"]]]